-After this was finished I turned up the volume so it was about half of the amplifier and then repeated the whole process so now I have even more information to compare but It seems that there was no other difference with a low volume or a high volume.
+After this finished, I turned up the volume, so it was about half of the amplifier and then repeated the whole process, so now I have even more information to compare.
+Still, It seems that there was no other difference with a low volume or a high volume.

-It was very easy to hear the differences between the two power cords as it was an instant result.
-The Perkune power cord gave a much thicker richer sound.
+It was effortless to hear the differences between the two power cords as it was an instant result.
+The Perkune power cord gave a much thicker, richer sound.
 There were a better cleaner and tighter bass.
-The highs were extended and the tone of each string was now clearly defined.
-If I was to give marks to the test then I would say there is about a 20% increase in overall performance and sound quality.
+The highs extended and the tone of each string was now clearly defined.
+If I were to give marks to the test, then I would say there is about a 20% increase in overall performance and sound quality.

-One of the companies that I hold in very high esteem is Nordost Cables and last year I was able to attend a very interesting cable demonstration.
-And, was because the Nordost Cables representatives had come to all the Baltic countries.
+One of the companies that I hold in very high esteem is Nordost Cables.
+And, last year I was able to attend an exciting cable demonstration, which was because the Nordost Cables representatives had come to all the Baltic countries.
 But, at that time they did not have cables for Guitarists!

-For some reason when I was testing my power cord on the amplifier.
+For some reason, when I was testing my power cord on the amplifier.
 I thought I would visit the Nordost Cables page.
 You see, it was my love for Nordost cables that started my adventure into building my cables.
 And, I wanted to know if they also had, thought about the guitar cables.
 And, now, they have a paged dedicated to Guitar cables!

-If you enjoyed ‘Guitarists hear a difference’ and please share with other guitarists by using the buttons below – thank you for your support.
+If you enjoyed ‘Guitarists hear a difference’.
+Please share with other guitarists – thank you.